Characters & personas

 mes_example |

-Example dialogue that demonstrates voice. |
+Example dialogue for voice. |

 system_prompt |

-A per-character system instruction. |
+Per-character system instruction. |

 post_history_instructions |

-Instructions injected after the chat history. |
+Instructions injected after chat history. |

 alternate_greetings |